 Best Fall Trout Fishing Flies

-The zebra midge is one of the best flies to have in your fall fly box and it should stay there over winter too and this is because it imitates a midge pupa.
+The zebra midge pattern is one of the best flies to have in your fall fly box and it should stay there over winter too and this is because it imitates a midge pupa.

 Most trout use midge pupae to make up almost 50% of their diet when the cold spells arrive as midges hatch all year round in most rivers, and the zebra midge looks just like them.

 Experienced fly fishers will fish this fly as a nymph on a double rig through late fall and into winter and once you start doing so too, you’ll catch more fish almost instantly.

 Be sure to grab a few of these flies in sizes 18-22.
 Red and darker colors work best and be sure to get some different heads too with brass beads and tungsten heads for extra weight.
 You can also see our recommendations for the best flies for winter trout fishing.

 Hare’s Ear nymphs are classic fly fishing flies and they generally work in spring, summer, and fall.
 The reason these flies work so well in the fall months is that they imitate almost everything that hatches during the fall season including isonychia mayflies, October caddis, black stone fly and stonefly larvae too.